 - St. Joseph’s House for Adult Deaf and Deaf Blind, Stillorgan (residential and community services)

 - Inspire Fitness Centre

-CIDP is in receipt of funding from the Health Service Executive for the two boarding school residences accommodating children attending the specialised Deaf schools and for St. Joseph’s House in Brewery Road which accommodates vulnerable Deaf and Deaf Blind adults.
-CIDP directly manages these residences and is the trustee of the schools.
+CIDP is in receipt of funding from the Health Service Executive for the two boarding school residences accommodating children attending the specialised Holy Family School for the Deaf and for St. Joseph’s House in Brewery Road which accommodates vulnerable Deaf and Deaf Blind adults.
+CIDP directly manages these services and is the trustee of the school

 The National Deaf Village Sports and Leisure Company Limited, which now trades as the Inspire Fitness Centre, is a subsidiary company of CIDP.